 Today, more organizations can take advantage of Cisco Unified Communications, thanks to these affordable IP endpoints.
-The Cisco Unified IP Phones 6901 and 6911 deliver cost-effective, full-featured voice communication services in a clutter-free and earth-friendly, ergonomic design.
-Cisco Unified IP Phones 6901 and 6911 endpoints are earth-friendly.
+The Cisco Unified IP Phones 7900 Series deliver cost-effective, full-featured voice communication services in a clutter-free and earth-friendly, ergonomic design.
+Cisco Unified IP Phones 7900 Series endpoints are earth-friendly.
 They are made with recyclable and reground plastics, so they are earth-responsible solutions.
-A deep-sleep power option, on select models, reduces power consumption by up to 50 percent in off-work hours, a feature that is good for your company's profitability and good for the planet too.